LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 }
 ```

-`bcrypt.compare` checks if the password that was given and the hashed password in the database is the same.
+`bcrypt.compare` checks if the given password and the hashed password in the database are the same.

 ### Test the Login Function